Poland - Country Commercial Guide

 Soybean Meal

-In 2021, Poland imported 2.72 million metric tons (MMT) of soybean meal, a 1.6% increase over 2021, valued at over $1.3 billion.
-Of these imports, 88% was sourced from South America in 2021.
+In 2022, Poland imported 2.67 million metric tons (MMT) of soybean meal, a 1.6% increase over 2021, valued at $1.5 billion.
+Of these imports, 87% was sourced from South America in 2021.
 Soybean meal is a significant source of protein and is an important input in Poland’s large poultry production sector.
-Post forecasts that soybean meal imports will increase by an additional one % (volume terms) in 2022, as demand for poultry continues to expand.
+Post forecasts that soybean meal imports will increase in 2023, as demand for poultry continues to expand and lower supply from Argentina could be substituted by the United Sates.
 Price competition from Argentina and Brazil will continue to be a decisive factor for the U.S. soybean meal imports to Poland.

 Commodity Group: Soybean meal